Pandora Papers expose African leaders' offshore secrets | DW | 04.10.2021

 Shell companies created on the British Virgin Islands allow their owners to avoid registering their names in public, as do foundations set up in Panama.

-According to the records, seven members of Kenyatta's family are connected to eleven offshore entities.
+According to the records, seven members of Kenyatta's family are connected to 11 offshore entities.
 It isn't, however, always clear, what assets these entities held, and what they were used for.

 For example, Uhuru Kenyatta's younger brother Muhoho owned three shell companies, according to the ICIJ.